ShaunJPartridge/Data-Analytics-Portfolio/Power BI/Using BI to Optimize Last-Mile Logistics/README.md

+# Using BI to Optimize Last-Mile Logistics

+# Objective:
+This project explores a large dataset of Amazon deliveries to uncover insights that can improve delivery efficiency and optimize operations.
+The analysis focuses on customer behavior, delivery performance, product trends, and traffic impacts—both overall and by area.

 # 1. Ask the Right Questions (Define the Problem)

-## Objective:
-To uncover insights that influence delivery efficiency and identify opportunities for operational improvement.

 ## Guiding Questions:

-    What factors affect delivery efficiency?
+   - What factors affect delivery efficiency?

-    Which product categories are most and least popular?
+   - Which product categories are most and least popular?

-    How do traffic, delivery area, and vehicle type impact transit time?
+   - How do traffic, delivery area, and vehicle type impact transit time?

-    When are orders most frequently placed?
+   - When are orders most frequently placed?

-    What patterns exist in agent performance across different conditions?
+   - What patterns exist in agent performance across different conditions?

 # 2. Collect the Data

 ## Dataset Source:

-    Kaggle’s Amazon Delivery Dataset
+The dataset used for this analysis was downloaded from Kaggle and can be found at [Amazon Delivery Dataset](https://www.kaggle.com/datasets/sujalsuthar/amazon-delivery-dataset)

 ## Key Features:

-    40,000+ rows

-    16 columns
+43,648 rows x 16 columns

 Covers metrics like:

-        Agent Age (numeric)
+ - Agent Age (numeric)

-        Agent Rating (decimal)
+ - Agent Rating (decimal)

-        Delivery Time (in minutes)
+ - Delivery Time (in minutes)

-        Traffic, Weather, Vehicle (categorical)
+ - Traffic, Weather, Vehicle (categorical)

-        Area, Order Date, Category
+ - Area, Order Date, Category

 # 3. Clean & Prepare the Data

 ## Data Cleaning Tasks:

    Removed invalid geolocation values (e.g., stores in the ocean 🌊)

    Dropped rows with blank delivery times

    Converted text fields like Agent Age to numeric

    Standardized text formatting for cleaner visuals (e.g., capitalizing vehicle types)

 ## Feature Engineering: